 Picture a food delivery startup.
-Their product allows people to order food from their smartphones or computers and then receive that food wherever they are.
+Their product allows people to order food from their smartphones or computers, then receive that food wherever they are.

-Determining the food delivery app’s usability means determining how easy is it for the user to get their food.
+Determining the food delivery app’s usability means finding out how easy is it for the user to get their food.
 We are talking about the total level of friction involved in that process.

-If the product – or in this case, the app – has very confusing and hard to digest user interfaces, over-complex task flows, poorly constructed error messages or bad performance for example, there will be a lot of friction and the result will be that the user will have a hard time achieving his goal.
+If the product – or in this case, the app – has a very confusing and hard to negotiate user interfaces, over-complex task flows, poorly constructed error messages or a bad performance, for example, there will be a lot of friction and the result will be that the user will have a hard time achieving his goal, and will be unlikely to access the app again.
 Long story short – poor usability.

-On the other hand, if the contrary happens and there is good learnability, well-crafted user interfaces, straight-to-the-point task flows with good error messages and good performance (among other positives), then the user will get to his goal with less friction more easily and faster.
+On the other hand, if the contrary happens and there is good learnability, well-crafted user interfaces, straight-to-the-point task flows with good error messages, and good performance (among other positives), then the user will get to their goal with less friction more easily and faster.
 Long story short – great usability here.

 What Is Usability Testing?

-When designers and developers are working on a product, they become highly involved in that process, and that bias usually doesn’t go away when they conduct software testing for the website or app themselves.
+When designers and developers are working on a product, they become highly involved in the process, and that bias is usually still present when they conduct software testing for the website or app themselves.
 It’s borderline impossible for the same designer who designed a product to see all of its flaws, after weeks and months thinking about it everyday.
-Since identifying those flaws is critical to success, what should be done?
+Because identifying those flaws is critical to success, what should be done?
 The answer is Usability Testing.

 Usability Testing is an attempt to evaluate a product’s usability.
-In the majority of cases, the best way to do this is by having users test out your product and observing their behavior while they do so.
+In the majority of cases, the best way to do this is by having users test your product while observing their behavior as they do so.

 The goal with Usability Testing is to recreate real world scenarios where the user will be actually using your product, then by observing their behavior you will be able to understand what could be done better.
 We’ll go further in depth later about how the tests are actually conducted.